davidbr5264/url2singbox/README.md

 ## If something isn't working

+**Fixed:** bypass domains and per-app routing entered in anything but the exact bare form (a pasted URL like `https://example.com/path`, a domain with a port, a full executable path) were silently producing rules that could never match anything — not a routing bug, an input-parsing gap.
+Both fields now clean their input properly (URLs → bare domain, paths → bare file name), and the generator tells you what it actually used whenever that cleanup changes something, so you can verify it did what you meant.

 Set `"log": {"level": "debug"}` in the downloaded config and check your sing-box client's log output.
 A real error line is worth far more than a guess from documentation — most config-shaped problems become obvious once